BermetBurkanova/Final-Year-project/README.md

 · Convolutional Neural Network
 · Support Vector Machine will be applied to the dataset in order to classify the nature of the cancer.

+Following are machine Learning algorithms that are used in the proposed work for classification

+K-Nearest Neighbor Algorithm
+Naïve Bayes Algorithm
+Decision Tree Algorithm
+Random Forest Algorithm
+Artificial Neural Network Algorithm

 ![alt text](ProjectTimeLine.png?raw=true "TimeLine")
 ![alt text](ProjectWorkSchema.png?raw=true "ProjectWorkSchema")